dettonville/dettonville.org/content/news/2014-07-02-Java_8_support_in_mapstruct-1_0_0_Beta2.md

 ### Java 8

-MapStruct now leverages the [repeating annotation](http://docs.oracle.com/javase/tutorial/java/annotations/repeating.html) feature introduced with Java 8.
+Dettonville now leverages the [repeating annotation](http://docs.oracle.com/javase/tutorial/java/annotations/repeating.html) feature introduced with Java 8.
 This allows to specify several `@Mapping` annotations on one and the same method in a very concise way:

 <pre class="prettyprint linenums">
 @Mapper